auto3333333333/Emergency-Teleport-Script-QBCore-/README.md

 5.Restart the server and verify that the script is working correctly.

+## Final Notes

 This script is released for personal and non-commercial use only.

 The following actions are strictly prohibited:

 Selling or reselling this script

+Including this script in any paid services, packages, or server access benefits

+Distributing this script, including modified versions, in any form that involves monetary transactions

-Including it in any paid service, package, or paid server access Distributing modified versions in exchange for money or benefits Providing this script as a reward for donations, subscriptions, or payments If any of the above actions are confirmed, the author reserves the right to request immediate removal or cessation of use without prior notice.
+Providing this script as a reward or benefit in exchange for donations, support, or payments

+If any of the above actions are confirmed, the author reserves the right to request the immediate removal of the script or termination of its use without prior notice.